 The Rhino Man Podcast is hosted by film director John Jurko II.
 He interviews top conservationists about the importance of rangers, rhinos, and what we can do to stop the poaching crisis.
 The podcast is in support of the Global Conservation Corps' documentary, Rhino Man — the story of the courageous field rangers who risk their lives every day to protect South Africa's rhinos from being poached to extinction.
-Make sure to Subscribe, Listen, and Review on Spotify and Apple Podcasts.
+Make sure to Subscribe, Listen, and Rate on Spotify, Apple Podcasts, and YouTube.

 On the evening of July 26th, 2022, our dear friend Anton Mzimba was brutally gunned down at his home in front of his family, by what was presumed to have been hitmen from a rhino poaching syndicate.
 He always said he knew the risks.
 The risks of being a ranger.
 The risks of sharing his story.
 But that doesn’t change the fact that his loss is devastating.
 He could have done so much more.
 This podcast episode may be the last interview Anton gave.
 In it he gives us his life story, his hopes, and his dreams.
 May your legacy forever live on, my friend. 🦏🙏❤️